TiBianMod/vuex-orm-decorators/README.md

 ### Setting a Primary Key

-Rather than setting a primary key by setting the static property ```primaryKey``` with the magic string name of the property you want to be the primary key, you can annotate it with a decorator as follows:
+Rather than setting a primary key by setting the static property ```primaryKey``` with the magic string name of the property you want to be the primary key, you can simply annotate the property with the ```@PrimaryKey``` decorator as follows:

 ```
 import { Model } from '@vuex-orm/core'